A Model of Collaboration Network Formation with Heterogenous Skills: The Distribution of Skills and the Structure of the Collaboration Network: The Bernoulli Skills Model

-It is worth noting that this is the first decision-based model of network formation to replicate this empirical feature of social networks.
-Note, in particular, that while preferential attachment (a statistical model of network formation) will create a skewed degree distribution, the only distinguishing feature of high-degree nodes is their age--older nodes have a better chance of benefiting from the growth of the network.
+where $k\left(M,p,d\right)=\frac{\ln\left(\frac{d}{p^{M}+1}\right)}{\ln\left(\frac{1-p+p^{2}}{p^{2}}\right)}$.
+Note that although the distribution of ``ability'' (skill set size) in the Bernoulli Skills Model is binomial, and thus symmetric, the distribution of degree is highly skewed.
+Individuals with a few extra skills will have many additional combinations of skills, so individuals with marginally larger skill sets will have dramatically more links.
+As a result, the distribution of degree has much higher variance than the distribution of ability.
+Figure \ref{fig: Skills and Degree Dist} shows an example of ability and degree distributions with $M=10$ and $p=\frac{1}{2}$.

+The resulting network has the kind of long-tailed degree distribution we expect to see in a collaboration network.
+Interestingly, this long-tailed distribution emerges, despite the lack of a preferential attachment dynamic.
+If such a dynamic were added on top of this model, the degree distribution would become even more skewed.

-This exaggeration in the degree distribution has an empirical implication--individuals who have a disproportionate number of links in a collaboration network may not have a disproportionate number of skills.
-In particular, individuals who are only slightly more skillful may be dramatically more important in the collaborative community. \footnote{Thus, while great innovators like Thomas Edison are undoubtedly more skilled than the average entrepreneur, they are likely not 1000 times as skilled, as their levels of productive output might suggest. } This means that collaborative communities may have {}``superstars''--individuals with a disproportionate influence in the community--even when skills are distributed relatively evenly in the population.
+This transformation of the ability distribution has an empirical implication--individuals who have a disproportionate number of links in a collaboration network may not have a disproportionate number of skills.
+In particular, individuals who are only slightly more skillful may be dramatically more important in the collaborative community.
+This means that collaborative communities may have ``superstars''--individuals with a disproportionate influence in the community--even when skills are distributed relatively evenly in the population--while great innovators like Thomas Edison are undoubtedly more skilled than the average entrepreneur, they are likely not 1000 times as skilled, as their levels of productive output might suggest.
 Moreover, modeling individuals as having skill sets may account for some unexplained variation in collaborative outcome\textbf{s.}